cairo-book/cairo-book/src/ch07-01-generic-data-types.md

 # Generic Data Types

-We use generics to create definitions for items like function signatures or structs, whcih we can then use with many different concerte data types.
+We use generics to create definitions for items like function signatures or structs, which we can then use with many different concerte data types.
 Let's first look at how to define functions, structs, enums and methods using generics.

 ## Generic Functions

-When defining a function that uses generics, we place the generics in the signature of the function where we would usually specify the data types of the parameter and return value.
+When defining a function that uses generics, we place the generics in the function signature, where we would usually specify the data types of the parameter and return value.
 For example, imagine we want to create a function which given two `Array` of items, it will return the largest one.
 If we need to perform this operations for lists of different types, then we would have to redefine the function each time.
-Luckily we can implement the function just one time using generics and be on with it.
+Luckily we can implement the function once using generics and move on to other tasks.

 ```rust
 // This code does not compile!